What is a Tax Return?

 Can I have it returned into an overseas bank account?

-Yes you can have your tax refund deposited into an international bank account at an extra cost (usually about $20).
+Yes you can have your tax refund deposited into an international bank account.
+Please note an international bank transfer fee will apply.

 What if I have lost my payslips?

-Chat to the staff at any of our Base hostels, or email email@example.com and we will get you on your way.
-You will
+Chat to the staff at any of our Base hostels, or email [email protected] and we will help get you on your way.

 What is Superannuation and can I claim that back?